mohammadNematollahi/Laravel-ACL/README.md

 ## how we can use permission in project

- - you need have the databases ( permissions , permissions_user )
+ - Databases Required for This Section ( permissions , permissions_user )

   -   [![Watch the video]()](https://drive.google.com/file/d/13D2bB8IAeb1AF_r4ol1dqJmP498Knrzu/view?usp=sharing)